 Toxics Use Reduction Planning

-The planning requirement was one of the novel innovations in pollution reduction pioneered by the landmark Massachusetts Toxics Use Reduction Act (TURA) when it became law in 1990.
+The planning requirement was one of the novel innovations in source reduction pioneered by the landmark Massachusetts Toxics Use Reduction Act (TURA) when it became law in 1990.
 Whereas traditional environmental regulations focused on controlling emissions and releases of pollutants to the environment, TURA promoted preventive strategies - reducing the use of toxic chemicals and the generation of toxic waste before recycling, treatment, or disposal.

 Benefits of Planning

-Through TUR Planning, companies in Massachusetts have reduced their toxic waste by 40% since 1989.
+Through TUR Planning, companies in Massachusetts have reduced their toxic waste by over 66% since 1989.
 At the same time, companies are finding the rewards in savings and in the marketplace from making progress in TUR.
 Companies:

 - Identify production process efficiency opportunities